Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Analysis

-As a reminder, the $\epsilon$ parameter in the termination criteria allows \ac{SSE} to terminate with a sub-optimal arm $(H,i)$, such that $f_H^* \leq f(\mathcal{P}_{H,i}) + \epsilon$.
-We show the cost of the sub-optimal choice when choosing a particular value of $\epsilon$ in the bottom plot of Fig. \ref{fig:effectofeps} with respect to the reduction in \ac{RSS} and its impact on the relative spectral efficiency with respect to $\epsilon$,

-for $h = H$ and a range values for $\epsilon > 0$. \cmnt{We note that choosing an $\epsilon$-optimal arm is unique to \ac{SSE} compared to existing algorithms \cite{wei2022fast,liu2022adaptive} that fall victim to high complexity with small $\Delta_{h,i}$}.
-The bottom of Fig. \ref{fig:effectofeps} shows that a choice of $\epsilon$ in excess of approximately $7$ or $15$ still maintains roughly $95\%$ or $90\%$ efficiency, respectively.
-With the definition of $\epsilon_h$ in \eqref{eq:epsh}, we also use our scaling of $\epsilon$ with respect to the gain at level $h$, $g^{-(H-h)}$, for each subsequent level of the hierarchical beamforming codebook $\mathcal{W}^H$.
-We expect $\Delta_{h,i}$ to be smaller at lower levels.
+for $h = H$ and for all $\epsilon > 0$.
+We set $\epsilon$ such that $\tilde{\xi}_{h,i} > .95$ for all $h$. \mrb{In practice, $\zeta_{h,i^*}(n)$ corresponds to some maximum \ac{RSRP}, while $\epsilon$ denotes the penalty allowed with communication persisting.} We note that choosing an $\epsilon$-optimal arm is unique to \ac{DBZ} compared to existing algorithms \cite{wei2022fast,liu2022adaptive} that fall victim to high complexity with small $\Delta_{h,i}(n)$.
+With $\epsilon_h$, we use our scaling of $\epsilon$ with respect to the gain at level $h$, $g^{-(H-h)}$, for each subsequent level of the hierarchical beamforming codebook $\mathcal{F}^H$.
+We expect $\Delta_{h,i}(n)$ to be smaller at lower levels\mrb{, or overall in \ac{NLOS} scenarios}.
 By scaling $\epsilon$ to $\epsilon_h$ for the corresponding level, $h$, we ensure that there is no unnecessarily high penalty to relative spectral efficiency incurred for our beamforming vector selection at termination.